ResearchObject/ro-crate/docs/README.md

 #### Hiding a section

-To hide a section (`README.md`) or other file from the main table of content, e.g. a draft, add `exclude: true` to its preamble:
+To hide a section (`README.md`) or other file from the main table of content, e.g. a draft, add `nav_exclude: true` to its preamble:

 ```
 ---
 layout: default
-exclude: true
+nav_exclude: true
 title: Draft section
 ---
 ```